 Expected growth rate: 4.2% from 2023 to 2033 (Personal chef)

-4. Web Development and Design
+4. Web development and design

 Web development (software engineering) and web design (creating a website for a business to use) are potentially lucrative fields that all companies find necessary at some point.
 More than formal qualifications or certificates, what you’ll need to succeed is solid experience and a good portfolio of completed work.

 Startup costs can be a little high, as you’ll need to invest in good equipment and software to generate the best possible results for your clients.
-You’ll also need good communication and marketing skills to connect with clients, understand their needs, and deliver a result that keeps them coming back for more.
+You’ll also need good communication and marketing skills to connect with them, understand their needs, and deliver a result that keeps them coming back for more.

-Average annual revenue: $80,730 in 2022
+Average annual revenue: $95,380 in 2024

 Expected growth rate: 8.03% from 2021 to 2027

-5. Content Writing
+5. Content writing

 Content writing is a broad field that can include copywriting, blog articles, social media posts, research and report writing, and more.
 A great number of business industries require some form of content writing: travel and tourism, education, marketing agencies, finance, and small businesses in general, to name just a few.
 In many cases, the highest-paying content writing gigs can be found in the tech, SaaS, and B2B industries.